 Catholic Benedictine Educator Award

 The Catholic Benedictine Educator Award recognizes creative engagement between the Catholic Benedictine tradition and teaching throughout the curriculum.
 This award affirms a CSB/SJU faculty member whose exemplary teaching successfully integrates the Catholic Benedictine tradition with courses in their academic discipline and/or the Integrations Curriculum.
-Sponsored by the Benedictine Institute of Saint John’s University and the College of Saint Benedict Koch Chair in Catholic Thought and Culture, this annual award will be presented at the faculty awards ceremony beginning in the spring of 2022.
-This recognition will be accompanied by a monetary award commensurate with CSB/SJU’s other major faculty awards.
+Sponsored by the Benedictine Institute of Saint John’s University and the College of Saint Benedict Koch Chair in Catholic Thought and Culture, this annual award will be presented at the faculty awards ceremony in the spring of 2023.
+The recipient will also receive a monetary award.

 Eligibility and Nominations:

 The purpose of the award is to encourage faculty to creatively engage and foster understanding of Benedictine or other expressions of the Catholic intellectual tradition when teaching their academic discipline.
 Faculty members whose academic discipline lies outside of theology or religious studies are eligible for this award; furthermore, eligibility requires integration into courses other than those in the Theology Department or courses that fulfill a Theology requirement in the Integrations Curriculum.
 Faculty teaching courses fulfilling the Benedictine Raven requirement are strongly encouraged as nominees.
 The strongest nominees will find ways to engage both the Benedictine and Catholic intellectual traditions.